MrGruggs/randol_burgershotUPDATE2023/README.md

 Make a prompt from cashreg to player with [Yes] or [No] in order to accept the receipt amount. // For now it is set to that player pays automatically when charged.

+##misc:
+- Use playersetjob burgershot [1-4] in order to access the work station.
+EXAMPLE : /playersetjob <YOURID> <JOBID> <RANK>  --- Rank4 = Owner
+- If looking for Job Management menu, it is situated on the wall with the electric box just at the rear entrance of Burgershot MLo.

 -----------------------------------------------------------------------------------------------------------------------------------------------------    CAREFULLY FOLLOW THE VIDEO AND THIS READ-ME !!!!